adamchainz/patchy/README.rst

 ----

 **Hacking on a Django project?**
-Check out my book `Speed Up Your Django Tests <https://gumroad.com/l/suydt>`__ which covers loads of best practices so you can write faster, more accurate tests.
+Check out my book `Boost Your Django DX <https://adamchainz.gumroad.com/l/byddx>`__ which covers many ways to improve your development experience.

 ----